 - Infections, which may be prevented through good skin hygiene

-- Skin damage due to poor injection technique; filler injections placed in the wrong area can cause skin damage or tissue necrosis (death)
+- Nerve and skin damage due to poor injection technique; filler injections placed in the wrong area can cause tissue necrosis (death)

 - Unsatisfactory aesthetic outcomes, including lumps, bumps or asymmetry (usually caused by inexperienced providers)

-To prevent cheek filler issues like over-filled “chipmunk cheeks” and “pillow face”, be sure to select a board-certified provider who specializes in cheek injections.
-Using an HA-based filler material may help prevent adverse outcomes, as injectables like Juvederm tend to be consistent.
+To prevent cheek filler issues such as overfilled “chipmunk cheeks” and “pillow face,” be sure to select a board-certified provider who specializes in cheek injections.
+Using a hyaluronic acid filler has been found to be effective and safe to use.